 Just as Hume warned against factions, Smith signaled the alarm about protectionism well before the 21st century.
 In his iconic book The Wealth of Nations, Adam Smith warned against mercantilism, the protectionist system that discouraged trade and market forces in favor of gold accumulation.
 This system concentrated power and wealth on political elites and their friends while the majority of society suffered under poor conditions.
 To eliminate this imbalance of power, Smith proposed a system of free trade that would interrupt the accumulation of power by elites.
 Smith’s proposal was a direct attack of mercantilism and colonialism.
 It was arguably the greatest instance of free thought in the past 300 years.

 Adam Smith receives most of the credit for free market economics in universities across the world today, but we must not forget the role of David Hume.
-Hume included many advantages of the free market in his massive text The History of England years before The Wealth of Nations was published.
+Hume included many advantages of unfettered markets in his massive text The History of England years before The Wealth of Nations was published.
 Does this mean that Smith is unoriginal?
 Not at all.
 Hume offers a black-and-white view of markets while Smith offers a comprehensive discussion that offers both the strengths and weaknesses of a commercial society.
 For example, while Hume views work as part of the joys of life, Smith has a more pessimistic view.
 While work is necessary to obtain material well-being, it comes at the cost of anxiety.
 He goes on to argue that happiness in a commercial society exists only if we equate well-being to material wealth.

 Are you depressed yet?
 No?
 Maybe this will help.
 Adam Smith even critiqued the division of labor, arguing that while it is economically efficient, causes people to sacrifice their “intellectual, social, and martial virtues”.
 Despite these critiques of basic economic principles, Adam Smith believed that capitalism is far superior to the inequality of aristocracy and political favoritism.
 I tend to agree.